hlk-1135/object-CXR/README.md

 where each line corresponds to the prediciton result of one image.
 The first column is the image name, the second column is space seperated 3-element tuple of predicted foreign object coordinates with its probability in the format of (probability x y), where x and y are the width and height coordinates of the predicted foreign object.
 It is allowed to have zero predicted 3-element tuple for certain images, if there are no foreign objects presented.
 But please note the `,` after the first column even if the prediction is empty.

 We use FROC to evaluate the algorithm performance of localizing foreign obects on each given chest X-ray.
+A foregin object is counted as detected as long as one predicted cooridinate lies within its annotation.
+The sensitivity is the number of detected foreign objects dividide by the number of total foreign objects.
+A predicted coordinate is false positive, if it lies outside any foreign object annotation.
+When the numbers of false positive coordinates per image are 1, 2, 4, 8, 16, 32 , FROC is the average sensitivty of these different versions of predictions.

+`froc.py` provides the details of how FROC is computed.

 ## Data